nic-dgl103-f24-dlu1/project-rae-hemstreet/README.md

 ## Website Content

-For my redesign, I will build the Homepage, About Us, and Contact pages.
+For my redesign, I will build the Homepage, Our Story, and Contact pages.

 ### Homepage